 - 18.2.3.
 You comply with any applicable third party license terms; and

 - 18.2.4. the data does not incorporate any unlawful, illegal, fraudulent or harmful data.

 18.3.
 Subject to clause 18.5, You may export or delete the Customer Data including Your surveys and related participant responses at any time.
 If You delete a survey, all of the information will be held for 1 year then permanently deleted within 40 days.

 18.4.
 Where You have an account that allows team members to generate and access surveys in relation to that account, you are responsible for any action by such team members including all data that team members incorporate or enter into the Services.

 18.5.
-On cancellation of Your account or termination of Services in accordance with clause 21 or termination of this Agreement or Your access to the Data in accordance with clause 22, Your Customer Data will be held for 1 year then permanently deleted within 40 days unless applicable law requires retention.
+On cancellation of Your account or termination of Services, Your Customer Data will be held for 1 year then permanently deleted within 40 days unless applicable law requires retention.
 Retained data is subject to the confidentiality provisions of the Agreement.